sonipa/doug/README.md

 This works great with webpack as there are no actual SVG files or images.
 The result is a very small tree of ~~living~~ (one day) vector components which are easy to edit and organize.
 Welcome to Doug's world!

-> This is the very beginning of a project with a big vision.
-We are at the beginning stage with small webpacked TS components.
+> We are at the very beginning of a large project.
 When I can get @Animation through webpack, these sprites will be moving.
+There are about a hundred milestones after that.
+This first step is creating Typescript manipulatable Angular2 vector sprites that can be minified to a tiny site.

 #### Libraries